hakula139/hakula.xyz/content/posts/project/realms/index.md

 You'll be required to enter your username and password (FYI, the password is invisible while typing).
 There's no `signup` in REALMS, so a user account can only be acquired from an admin.

 To authenticate a user's credentials, REALMS uses the session.
-In the implementation of realms, a session cookie is used to store the essential information, and the cookies are handled by [cookiejar][cookiejar].
+In the implementation of realms, a session cookie is used to store the essential information, and the cookies are handled by [cookiejar].

-On the server-side, the password will be hashed using [bcrypt][bcrypt] before save.
+On the server-side, the password will be hashed using [bcrypt] before save.

 [cookiejar]: https://golang.org/pkg/net/http/cookiejar
 [bcrypt]: https://en.wikipedia.org/wiki/Bcrypt